-House panel backs citing two Trump officials with contempt over census
+House panel backs contempt citations for two Trump Cabinet members over census

 The fight over adding a citizenship question to the census presents high stakes for both Trump’s fellow Republicans and the Democrats, with the 2020 U.S. elections looming.

-Asked about the issue, Trump told reporters at the White House on Wednesday: “When you have a census and you’re not allowed to talk about whether or not somebody’s a citizen or not, that doesn’t sound so good to me. ...
+Asked about the issue, Trump told reporters at the White House on Wednesday: “When you have a census and you’re not allowed to talk about whether or not somebody’s a citizen or not, that doesn’t sound so good to me...
 It’s totally ridiculous that we would have a census without asking.”

 Democrats said during the Oversight Committee meeting that the issue deserved closer scrutiny.